tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/2_advanced.rst

   * Using BOS+ Toolbox (:ref:`bosbox_uninstall`)
   * Using SSH scripts (:ref:`ssh_package_uninstall`)

+ * Turn on/off Nightly feeds

+  * Using "miner" tool (:ref:`miner_nightly`)

+ * Turn on/off auto-upgrade

+  * Using "miner" tool (:ref:`miner_autoupgrade`)

+ * Run custom shell commands on the miner

+  * Using BOS+ Toolbox (:ref:`bosbox_command`)

 .. _bosbox:

 ***************
 BOS+ Toolbox
 ***************

-BOS+ Toolbox is a new tool, that allow the user to easily install, uninstall, update, detect and configure Braiins OS+.
-It also allows to do it in batch mode, which makes the management of a larger number of devices more easy.
+BOS+ Toolbox is a new tool that allows users to easily install, uninstall, update, detect, configure Braiins OS and run custom commands on the device.
+It also enables commands to be executed in batch mode, which makes the management of a larger number of devices easier.
 This is the recommended way to manage your machines.

 =====
 Usage